Mateo Correa Magallanes

-Mateo Correa Magallanes (also known as Mateo Correa, Fr.
-Correa; July 23, 1866 – February 6, 1927) was a Knight of Columbus, of Council 2140.
+Mateo Correa Magallanes (July 23, 1866 – February 6, 1927) was a Mexican Catholic priest and Knight of Columbus.

 Correa was born at Tepechitlán, Zacatecas, Mexico.
 He attended the seminary at Zacatecas on a scholarship, in 1881.
 He was ordained as priest in 1893 at the age of 27.
 As a young priest, he gave first communion to Miguel Pro who also became a priest and was later martyred.
 Correa was assigned as a parish priest to Concepción del Oro in 1898, and then to Colotlán in 1908.
 Following the government's repression of the Catholic Church in 1910, he went into hiding.
 He was assigned to Valparaíso in 1926.

 Martyrdom

 In 1927, during the government's continuing persecution of the church, Correa was arrested by soldiers as he was bringing Viaticum to a woman who was an invalid.
 Accused of being part of the armed Cristero defense, he was jailed in Zacatecas, and then in Durango.
 On February 5, 1927, Correa was asked by General Eulogio Ortiz to hear the confessions of some imprisoned members of the Cristeros, an uprising of Catholic men who decided to fight back against the persecution of the church led by Mexico's president Plutarco Elias Calles.
 Correa agreed to administer the Sacrament of Reconciliation to these prisoners, but afterward Ortiz demanded to know what the condemned prisoners had confessed.
 Correa refused.
 Ortiz then pointed a gun at Correa's head and threatened him with immediate death.
 Correa continued to refuse, and at dawn on February 6, 1927, he was taken to the cemetery on the outskirts of Durango and shot through the head.